Scaling-Up Renewable Energy Program for Low Income Countries

 ||

-Proposed Life of Fund | The SREP is subject to the CIF ‘sunset clause’ which proposes the closure of the CIF once a new financial architecture becomes effective under the UNFCCC regime.
-The implementation of the CIF ‘sunset clause’ has been suspended repeatedly and in 2019 indefinitely.
-Until such time, donors and recipients operate under the existing framework. | ||
+Proposed Life of Fund | The SREP was subject to the CIF’ ‘sunset clause,’ which was designed to phase out the CIF once a new financial architecture under the UNFCCC became effective.
+However, in June 2019, the CIF governing board decided to indefinitely postpone the implementation of this ‘sunset clause.’
+As of now, the donors and recipients continue to operate under the existing framework. | ||

 Objectives | The SREP is designed to demonstrate the economic, social and environmental viability of low carbon development pathways in the energy sector in low-income countries.
 It aims to achieve five main objectives: